ImageMonkey/imagemonkey-core/README.md

 > # Because training a ML model is easy - finding a good image dataset is hard.

-ImageMonkey is a free, public open source image validation service.
+ImageMonkey is a free, public open source dataset.
 With all the great machine learning frameworks available it's pretty easy to train pre-trained Machine Learning models with your own image dataset.
 However, in order to do so you need a lot of images.
 And that's usually the point where it get's tricky.
 You either have to create the training images yourself or scrape them together from various datasources.
 ImageMonkey aims to solve this problem, by providing a platform where users can drop their photos, tag them with a label, and put them into public domain.

 ![Alt Text](https://github.com/bbernhard/imagemonkey-core/raw/master/img/animation.gif)

 # Getting started #

+There are basically two ways to set up your own `ImageMonkey` instance.
+You can either set up everything by hand, which gives you the flexibility to choose your own linux distribution, monitoring tools and scrips or you could use our `Dockerfile` to spin up a new `ImageMonkey` instance within just a few minutes.

+# Docker #

+* clone the imagemonkey-core repository with: `git clone https://github.com/bbernhard/imagemonkey-core.git /root/imagemonkey-core`
+* `cd imagemonkey-core/env/docker/`
+* build the imagemonkey-core image with: `docker build -t imagemonkey-core .`
+* start instance with: `docker run --rm -P --name imagemonkey-core-instance imagemonkey-core`
+* get the docker host ip with: `docker-machine env`
+* you can now connect from your host system to the docker machine via: <docker_host_ip>:8080 (website) and <docker_host_ip>:8081 (REST API)

-## General Information ##
+## Manual Setup ##

 The following section contains some notes on how to set up your own instance to host ImageMonkey yourself.
 This should only give you an idea how you *could* configure your system.
 Of course you are totally free in choosing